Jonatanalma/ABM_Children_activity/README.md

 The code is written using the GAMA-Platform.
 The ABM is using GIS files covering an area of 53 data zones in Glasgow, Scotalnd.
 The ABM can also simulate a more extensive area of 120 data zones, but due file size limitation  the files are not included here.

+How to use the model?
+1) Click on Code--> download zip
+2) Extract the zip file
+3) Open the GAMA-PLATFORM environment
+4) Pate the extracted file "ABM_Children_activity-master" in GAMA under user models
+5) Click ABM_Children_activity-master--> models-->children_activity2
+6) In the right side window click the green botton called children_activity
+7) The model will be uploaded and initialized (may take few minutes)
+8) Click the play botton the start the model